Carlo Mastrangelo: The Endless Pulse and other bands, later career: 1967–1992

 Although no longer an official member of the Belmonts, Mastrangelo sang backing vocals on all nine tracks of the Belmonts' album "Cigars, Acappella, Candy", released by Buddah Records in 1972.
 He also sang lead vocals on the songs "Loving You Is Sweeter Than Ever" and "We Belong Together".
 The LP received many favorable reviews, being distinguished for its medley of 13 four-part harmony tracks titled "Street Corner Symphony".
 Their doo-wop version of "Da Doo Ron Ron", even received considerable airplay on progressive rock station WLIR.

+Mastrangelo largely left music after 1972, but on January 10, 1992, reunited with Dion and D'Aleo for a concert, "Royalty of Rock: The Ultimate Reunion", which also featured Ronnie Spector, Little Anthony and the Imperials, and several former members of the Drifters (Ben E. King, Charlie Thomas, Johnny Moore, and Barry Hobbs).

+In 1989, Dion was inducted into the Rock and Roll Hall of Fame, but without the Belmonts.
+This same problem occurred with other groups such as the Miracles (Smokey Robinson), the Crickets (Buddy Holly), the Midnighters (Hank Ballard), the Famous Flames (James Brown), the Comets (Bill Haley) and the Blue Caps (Gene Vincent), and eventually, in 2012, the Hall of Fame inducted the members of the backing groups, however unusually, The Belmonts, who had been active around the same time as all of the other groups, were not, and still haven't as of 2026.
+According to Milano's obituary, "There was strife between DiMucci and Belmonts members, who were not pleased when DiMucci was inducted into the Rock and Roll Hall of Fame without them in 1989."
+In 2000, Dion and the Belmonts were inducted in the Vocal Group Hall of Fame.

+Personal life

 Mastrangelo lived in Boynton Beach, Florida, minutes away from Dion DiMucci.
 The two former lead singers of The Belmonts continued to collaborate on many of DiMucci's recordings and live performances from the 1980s until Mastrangelo's death in April 2016 at the age of 78.